yeungpinghei/yeungpinghei.github.io/README.md

 Thus, the effect of syntactic category on F0 may be overestimated.

 ## Step 1: The most basic linear model
 In this step, we construct a very basic linear regression model using the `bam()` function with the normalized F0 `semitone.norm` as the dependent variable and the syntactic category `cat` as the independent variable.
+The argument `data` refers to the data frame containing the model response variable and covariates required by the formula, which is named as `data`.
+The argument `method` refers to the estimation method we use for thesmoothing parameter.
+Here we may use the default method which is `"fREML"`.
 We will start from here and expand our model bit by bit.
 ```r
 m1 <- bam(semitone.norm ~ cat, data=data, method="fREML")
 summary(m1)